 Before you start an upgrade, Oracle strongly recommends that you update your new release Oracle home to the latest quarterly Release Update (Update).

-- My Oracle Support note 2118136.2 contains a download assistant to help you select the updates, revisions, Patch Set Updates (PSU), SPU (CPU), Bundle Patches, Patchsets, and Base Releases that you need for your environment.
+- My Oracle Support note 2118136.2 contains a download assistant to help you select the updates that you need for your environment.
 Oracle highly recommends that you start here.